Our Commitment: A Call to the Christian Community

 A commitment to expand the Christian-based movement to end the U.S. occupation of Iraq

-End the U.S. war and occupation
+end the war and occupation in Iraq responsibly and completely

 More Information